 Building healthy parent-teacher relationships is a mutual goal for early educators and families alike.
-Everyone agrees that parental involvement is important, but there aren’t a lot of specifics available for parents about how to create partnerships with teachers.
 The relationships you develop with your child’s teachers can be sources of support throughout your child’s school experiences.
 Yet even in the best relationships, conflict can occur.
-In this article, we explore how to build a relationship with your child’s teacher and common parent-teacher concerns.
+In this article, we explore how to build a relationship with your child’s teacher, communicate regularly, and navigate common parent-teacher concerns.

 How to Navigate Common Parent-Teacher Challenges

 Work with your child’s teacher to solve concerns: